tani/vim-jetpack/README.md

 - Single file plugin
   - You need to just put the single file to use this software.
 - First-class Lua support
-  - This plugin is not written in Lua but we provide a lua interface.
+  - This plugin is not written in Lua but we provide a Lua interface.
 - Fancy UI (User Interface)
   - You can see a progress of installation with a graphical interface.
 - `pack/*/start`-free architecture